twbs/no-carrier/README.md

 ![Development Status :: 4 - Beta](https://img.shields.io/badge/maturity-beta-yellow.svg "Development Status :: 4 - Beta")
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg "MIT License")](https://github.com/twbs/no-carrier/blob/master/LICENSE.txt)

-NO CARRIER is a tool to auto-close old GitHub issues that were abandoned by their reporter, which is to say that we were waiting for a response from the reporter but never got a response in a reasonable amount of time.
+NO CARRIER is a tool to auto-close old GitHub issues and pull requests that were abandoned by their reporter, which is to say that we were waiting for a response from the reporter but never got a response in a reasonable amount of time.

 Named after [the message indicating that your dial-up modem has lost its connection.](http://en.wikipedia.org/wiki/NO_CARRIER#As_Internet_slang)